CS1632-Fall2024/supplementary-exercise-4-dockers-FierdCS/README.md

 page, which was in my case:

 ```
-docker pull ghcr.io/cs1632-Fall2024/supplementary-exercise-4-ci-cd-dockers-wonsunahn:main
+docker pull ghcr.io/cs1632/supplementary-exercise-4-ci-cd-dockers-wonsunahn:main
 ```

-Then your commandline on the terminal.
+After replacing "supplementary-exercise-4-ci-cd-dockers-wonsunahn" with the name of your repository, run it on the terminal.
 This will pull the published image on to your Docker Desktop.
 If you check the "Images" menu, you will see a new image created: